Joe Rau

-Joe Rau (born 17 March 1991) is an American wrestler who specializes in Greco-Roman wrestling.
+Josef Patrick "Joe" Rau (/raʊ/; born March 17, 1991) is an American Greco-Roman wrestler.

-High School Career
+High school career

-Rau wrestled for St. Patrick High School (Chicago), but never placed in the state tournament.
+Rau wrestled for St. Patrick High School in Chicago, Illinois, but never placed at the state tournament.
 He was an Illinois state qualifier, two-time conference champion and freestyle state champion.

 College career

-At Elmhurst College Rau was coached by past NCAA champion Steve Marianetti and won the 184 pound title at the 2013 NCAA Division III Wrestling Championships.
+At Elmhurst College, Rau was coached by past NCAA champion Steve Marianetti and won the 184 pound title at the 2013 NCAA Division III Wrestling Championships.
 He is a three-time NCAA DIII All-American and 2014 University Nationals Champion.
 Rau was named Conference Wrestler of the Year, Elmhurst College Athlete of the Year and became two-time place winner at Midlands Championships.